Report an Incident

 Indiana's Child Abuse and Neglect Hotline is available 24 hours a day, 7 days a week, 365 days a year.
 You do not have to be afraid anyone will find out who made the report because you can report abuse and neglect anonymously.

 In addition to notifying CPS and/or local law enforcement, state law and the university also require that faculty, staff, students, volunteers, and other university personnel report any suspected abuse of minors to the Indiana University Director of Public Safety.
 Indiana University law enforcement and the Director of Public Safety have the obligation to report any suspected abuse to CPS, which will conduct an investigation.

 Indiana University is committed to ending discrimination on campus.
 Through the work of the Incident Teams, IU assists and supports students and other members of the university community find resolution when faced with incidents of discrimination based on race, ethnicity, nationality, religion, gender, or sexual orientation.

 Report an incident of bias to the IU Bloomington Dean of Students Incident Teams.
 This form is intended for use on the Bloomington campus.
 If a biased incident occurring on a different campus is reported via this form, it will be transferred to the appropriate office for review.

 In some cases, it may be desirable or prudent to report an incident anonymously.
-Indiana University Internal Audit has made arrangements with a third party to provide an anonymous reporting hotline.
-For more information about the hotline, see:
+Indiana University has selected EthicsPoint to provide you with a simple way to report activities that may involve fraud, financial or other misconduct, or violations of law or university policy.
+For more information, visit:

 If you are aware of an issue with non-compliance to internal or external obligations such as laws, rules and regulations, accrediting bodies or policy and would like to report an incident, please contact us via email at email@example.com.